brightenyika/MedioPharm/README.md

   PICK ONE.
 Don't use all three.
 Delete the options you don't use.
 -->

-### Option A - Embedded Image
 ![ERD Diagram](https://cdn.corenexis.com/f/1kKM6roV1me.png)
-* "Three-table schema - patients, addmisions, and doctor visits joined on shared IDs."]*
+* Four-table schema - patients, admissions, vitals, and doctor visits joined on shared IDs.

 ---